Cosmological argument: Aquinas's argument from contingency

-In the scholastic era, Aquinas formulated the "argument from contingency", following Aristotle, in claiming that there must be something to explain the existence of the universe.
+In the scholastic era, Aquinas formulated the "argument from contingency", following Aristotle in proposing that there must be an unmoved mover to explain the origin of the universe.
 Since the universe could, under different circumstances, conceivably not exist (i.e. it is contingent) its existence must have a cause.
-This cause cannot be embodied in another contingent thing, but something that exists by necessity (i.e. that must exist in order for anything else to exist).
-It is a form of argument from universal causation, therefore compatible with the conception of a universe that has no beginning in time.
-In other words, according to Aquinas, even if the universe has always existed, it still owes its continuing existence to an uncaused cause, he states: "... and this we understand to be God."
+This cause cannot be embodied in another contingent thing, but something that exists by necessity, i.e. something that must exist for anything else to exist.
+Aquinas structures his argument as an appeal to universal causation, rendering it compatible with the conception of a beginningless universe.
+Even if the universe has always existed, it still owes its continuing existence to an uncaused cause, he states: "... and this we understand to be God."

-Aquinas's argument from contingency is formulated as the Third Way (Q2, A3) in the Summa Theologica.
+The argument from contingency is formulated as the Third Way (Q2, A3) in the Summa Theologica.
 It may be expressed as follows: